Reporting Security Issues

 - We will give credit for reporting an application that uses a third party library with known vulnerabilities if we are unaware of the vulnerabilities in the library 30 days after the vulnerabilities has been published.
 We have our own monitoring in place for this so we want to give our monitoring tools a chance to do its job.
 However, if we missed the vulnerability, we’ll give you credit.
 In addition, please provide evidence/PoC that the vulnerability is exploitable from the application.

 - We do not review reports produced by automated scanners.
-Please test the issue on your own to ensure it is exploitable and provide a PoC with your submission.
+Please test the issue on your own to ensure it is exploitable and provide a PoC with your report.

-- We do not give credit for submissions related to best practices if there is no actual vulnerability
+- We do not give credit for reports related to best practices if there is no actual vulnerability

 - For all Website: